‘Suits’ Season 7: Producers Desperate For Meghan Markle To Stay Until Season 8?

 “I didn’t wanna get involved.
 I just wanted to say, ‘I love you, I support you, I hope you’re happy.
 You seem really happy’ and if she ever needed anybody to talk to in the madness—’cause it is madness, it’s madness what the world puts somebody through when they’re going through this process.
 But if there’s anyone in the world who is designed to be able to deal with it and deal with it professionally, it’s Meghan Markle,” he said.

 Suits Season 7 is expected to premiere Summer 2017.
-Watch the promo below:
+Watch the promo below.

 [Featured Image by Darren McCollester/Getty Images]